MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Providers/Alias-Provider.md

  The Windows PowerShell **Alias** provider lets you get, add, change, clear, and delete aliases in Windows PowerShell.

- An alias is an alternate name for a cmdlet, function, or executable file.
+ An alias is an alternate name for a cmdlet, function, executable file, or PowerShell script.
 Windows PowerShell includes a set of built-in aliases.
-And, you can add your own aliases to the current session and to your Windows PowerShell profile.
+You can add your own aliases to the current session and to your Windows PowerShell profile.

  The **Alias** provider is a flat namespace that contains only the alias objects.
 The aliases have no child items.